How to Stay Safe in a Tornado

 • Employers: have a plan in place.
 Get to the lowest, most interior part of the building that doesn't have any windows.
 Make sure to have weather radios that can be heard.
 Make all your employees aware of the severe weather threat and make sure there are clear, known guidelines for tornado warnings.

-• Tornado sirens should never be your source to get warnings.
-Sirens are used for people outdoors only.
+• Storm sirens should never be your source to get warnings.
+Sirens are used for people outdoors only, and even then you should not depend on them.

 • A weather radio and/or a cell phone are the best ways to get severe weather alerts.
 A good app to use for alerts is AccuWeather (fastest).